zipleen/tvheadend-iphone-client/README.md

 Don't forget to have the command line tools installed from Xcode, otherwise libssh2 won't compile.
 Build and run !
 Send your patches to me via a pull request ;)

-### Adding KXMOVIE
+## Video Streaming

+DVB streaming is mainly MPEG2 streams for SD channels.
+MPEG4 is used for some HD Video streaming, although the audio codec could be MPEG2, AAC or AC3.
+The iOS devices have limitations that only allow them to hardware decode a MP4 stream which complies with device specifications.
+TVHeadend serves a TS or MKV stream, which the iOS can't handle natively.

-Kxmovie is a library which adds a ffmpeg player to the app.
-Adding ffmpeg has a lot of drawbacks:
+In order to add video streaming, software decoding is the only solution - normally FFMPEG, but it has a lot of drawbacks:
-- software only decoding of MPEG2 streams (your iOS device will drain)
+- software only decoding of MPEG2 streams (your iOS device battery will drain)
-- software only for MPEG4 - because tvheadend uses a mkv or TS container
+- software only for MPEG4 - because tvheadend uses a mkv or TS container, this could (possible) be overcome
-- royalties for AC3
+- need to pay royalties for AC3
-- royalties for MPEG2
+- need to pay royalties for MPEG2
-- it's just slow, buggy (hangs a lot) and it's not polished enough
+- it's slow, buggy (hangs a lot - only latest iPad have the processing power to handle software decoding) and it's not polished enough
-- if you can run hardware accelerated MPEG2 / MKV streams, then you can run XBMC which is the right app to do this.

-But if you want to add kxmovie and test it:

-Get the code:

-    cd tvheadend-iphone-client/
-    git clone --recursive git://github.com/kolyvan/kxmovie.git
-    cd kxmovie
-    rake

-    # you need to have gas-preprocessor.pl in /usr/local/bin and have it 777, so
-    cp gas-preprocessor.pl /usr/local/bin
-    sudo chmod 777 /usr/local/bin/gas-preprocessor.pl

-After the compilation is finished, drag the following files from kxmovie/kxmovie to the project
-- KxMovieViewController.h
-- kxmovie.bundle

-Go to Project / Target TvhClient / Build Phases , in the Link Binary With Libraries add all the .a files in kxmovie/output

-Uncoment #define KXMOVIE in TVHPlayStreamHelpController.m

-"Play Stream" should popup in a red button.
+For this reasons, I won't include ffmpeg in the app.
+You can experiment adding ffmpeg to the app, see some instructions in the wiki https://github.com/zipleen/tvheadend-iphone-client/wiki/Kxmovie

+However, there's been some work on TVHeadend to implement a recoding feature.
+With recoding, it could be possible to transcode the stream to an iOS capable stream - the streaming support will be directly supported by the system.

 ## Technical Background regarding connection to TVHeadend

 There's two ways to connect to TVHeadend: HTSP and using the web interface.
 This app uses the web interface, although it's not officially supported.
 This way we have more detailed information on some components of the software, like the Status.
 It was also easier for me, as this is my first iPhone App.
-I hope the Tvheadend developers don't mind this =) Also, with SSH tunneling this shouldn't be a problem!
+Also, with SSH tunneling this shouldn't be a problem!

 ## License